RESIDENTIAL WATER HEATING

 Cons

-Some plumbers will claim “they don’t last” (we tend to disagree”)
+Some plumbers will claim “they don’t last” (we disagree).

 -

-Unit cost $450 to $800 (size dependent); Installed 2x that but depends on wiring costs.
+Unit cost $450 to $800 (size dependent); Installed cost is 2x that but depends on wiring costs.

 Steibel-Eltron Tempra series (many sizes); also Bosch, Eco-Smart and Rheem.